 Winter months in Belleville are upon us.
-In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening in the course of those months.
+In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring during those months.
 To understand the safety of your home, schedule an annual furnace service now, before the middle of winter arrives.

 According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could release deadly carbon monoxide gas, but over half don't do anything to keep it from taking place.